 MUFON is a volunteer International reporting, investigation and research organization for the reporting of unidentified flying objects and other strange phenomena state by state.
 Certified MUFON Field Investigators attempt to contact all reporting witness to verify reports, obtain additional information for data base files and to make identification determinations.

 Orange balls of light (OBOL’s), white and colored lights, night time triangles, day light disks and other objects are commonly reported darting about Indiana skies.
-Currently our Field Investigators are investigating over 30 cases in Indiana.
-Current as well as past Indiana UFOs reports submitted to MUFON in the witnesses own words are available for public viewing on our “Indiana UFO Sightings” page (button on left bar) as well as on the UFO Stalker Map at "www.mufon.com".
+Currently our Field Investigators are investigating a number of cases in Indiana.
+Current as well as past Indiana UFOs reports submitted to MUFON in the witnesses own words are available for public viewing on our “Indiana UFO Sightings ” page (button on left bar) as well as on the MUFON UFO Stalker Map at "www.mufon.com".

 Book Review Page